Skip to main content

 Recommended

-Moon Phase Charging: Charge Ruby under the full moon to amplify its protective and vitality-enhancing properties.
-Ruby also responds well to sunlight charging — brief exposure (30 minutes to 1 hour) in direct sunlight can recharge its fiery energy.
-The waxing moon is ideal for programming Ruby to attract prosperity and passion, while the full moon supports cleansing and empowerment.
+Moon Phase Charging: Charge Ruby under the full moon to boost its protective and vitality-enhancing properties.
+Ruby also responds well to sunlight: 30 minutes to an hour of direct sunlight can recharge its fiery energy.
+The waxing moon is good for programming Ruby to attract prosperity and passion, while the full moon supports cleansing and empowerment.

 Avoid the following: